jhill0/sevr-tutorial/README.md

-# Ichabod Tutorial
+# Sevr Tutorial
 ---

-These are the source files used for the Ichabod blog tutorial.
+These are the source files used for the Sevr blog tutorial.

-## Starting
+## Running

 ```
 $ npm install